-Man oh man did SIG make a huge splash right before SHOT Show 2018 with their new 9mm CCW pistol.
+Man oh man did SIG make a huge splash when they announced their 10+1 capacity 9mm micro-compact pistol.

 What had stunned and stopped me, and left me stuttering is disbelief and doubt was the dimensions of SIG Sauer P365 pistol.
 The initial press release showed what’s a small gun, but showed nothing for scale.

 After finally getting to handle one at SHOT 2018 I was impressed and knew I had to have one.